 - Increasing operating costs – whether supplies, wages, insurance costs or technology costs are rising while revenue is flat and increasingly at risk.
 It’s tough to be an independent physician in this world.

 ACOs have provided a safe harbor for now, and so long as these new entities take root and become sustainable themselves, these may provide an alternative to employment.
-But the future of the PPACA and the economics of ACO’s will require ACO leaders and boards to monetize these assets in ways that haven’t been done heretofore.
+However, the future of the PPACA and the economics of ACOs will require ACO leaders and boards to monetize these assets in ways that haven’t been done heretofore.

 Expect to see closures accelerate and M&A become much more common.
-Years ago, when I entered the business, it was very common to have local health care companies – HMO’s were the model then.
-In the 90’s and 00’s Aetna (my employer then) went on a buying spree as did United and Anthem and others.
-Today the top five insurers have a combined $330 Billion in Revenue, a huge portion of the health insurance market.
+Years ago, when I entered the business, it was very common to have local healthcare companies – HMOs were the model then.
+In the 90’s and 00’s, Aetna (my employer at the time) went on a buying spree as did United and Anthem and others.
+Today, the top five insurers have a combined $330 Billion in Revenue, a huge portion of the health insurance market.

 Despite the rapid consolidation in the health insurer space, the hospital industry remains largely fragmented.

 According to the American Hospital Directory, there are about 3,900 non-federal, short term, acute hospitals in the US.
 Yet as illustrated below, it takes the top ten to reach 20% of the total hospital market (noting that the math includes the VA is in the numerator and not in the denominator – given that it is a federal system – corrected for that the top 9 non-federal systems combined would represent a mere 16% of the market).

 The same forces that drove the health plan consolidation are the same that will accelerate hospital consolidation – scope, scale, purchasing and negotiation leverage.